torvalds/linux/Documentation/networking/can.rst

 semantic for the applied filters is therefore changed to a logical AND.

-This is useful especially when the filterset is a combination of filters where the CAN_INV_FILTER flag is set in order to notch single CAN IDs or CAN ID ranges from the incoming traffic.
+This is useful especially when the filterset is a combination of filters where the CAN_INV_FILTER flag is set in order to analtch single CAN IDs or CAN ID ranges from the incoming traffic.